srl-freiburg/pedsim_ros/README.md

 # Pedestrian Simulator
 <img src=https://github.com/srl-freiburg/pedsim_ros/blob/master/pedsim_simulator/images/crowd1.png width=400/> | <img src=https://github.com/srl-freiburg/pedsim_ros/blob/master/pedsim_simulator/images/costmap.png width=400/>

-A ROS meta package for a pedestrian simulator based on social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
+ROS packages for a 2D pedestrian simulator based on social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
 The implementation is based on a modified version of Christian Gloor's [libpedsim](http://pedsim.silmaril.org/) library which has been extended to include additional behaviors and activities.
-All visualization is done via [Rviz](http://wiki.ros.org/rviz).
-The package is useful for robot navigation experiments with crowded scenes which are hard to acquire in practice.
+This packages is useful for robot navigation experiments with crowded scenes which are hard to acquire in practice.

 ### Features
 - Individual walking using social force model for very large crowds in real time